bozhidarzlatev/music-world/README.md

     - Added basic Header component - only HTML and CSS
     - Added bacis Home component - only HTML and CSS
     - Added basic Footer component - only HTML and CSS
+    - Added Categories component - only HTML and CSS